amnahkhatun/frontend-prep-cheatsheet/README.md

 - Durability - Once a transaction has been committed, it will remain so

 There are many techniques to scale a relational database: master-slave replication, master-master replication, federation, sharding, denormalization, and SQL tuning.

+- TCP is a connection-oriented protocol over an IP network.
+Connection is established and terminated using a handshake.
+All packets sent are guaranteed to reach the destination in the original order and without corruption

+- TCP is useful for applications that require high reliability but are less time critical.
+Some examples include web servers, database info, SMTP, FTP, and SSH.

+- UDP is connectionless.
+Datagrams (analogous to packets) are guaranteed only at the datagram level.
+Datagrams might reach their destination out of order or not at all.
+UDP does not support congestion control.
+Without the guarantees that TCP support, UDP is generally more efficient.

+- UDP can broadcast, sending datagrams to all devices on the subnet.
+This is useful with DHCP because the client has not yet received an IP address, thus preventing a way for TCP to stream without the IP address.

+- UDP is less reliable but works well in real time use cases such as VoIP, video chat, streaming, and realtime multiplayer games.

+Use UDP over TCP when:

+- You need the lowest latency
+- Late data is worse than loss of data
+- You want to implement your own error correction